aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application/README.md

 ## Clean Up

-Delete the CloudFormation stack on AWS console in the selected region.
+Delete the CloudFormation stack created by Amplify and Cloud9 on AWS console in the selected region.

 ## Security